 “We would never know,” Pryde said, “Luckily (the university) is testing them as soon as they arrive.”

-Pryde said she had assumed the university would require students be tested, but did not what the procedures actually will be.
+Pryde said she had assumed the university would require students be tested, but did not know what the procedures actually will be.

 The university is expected to make an “official announcement” early next week on testing requirements, said Awais Vaid, Director of Planning and Research at the Champaign-Urbana Public Health District.